-SAFEGUARDING OUR GROWTH IN THE LONG TERM WITH A SOLID FINANCING PROFILE
+SAFEGUARDING OUR GROWTH IN THE LONG TERM WITH A SOLID FINANCING PROFILE improvement in the UCL's costs of capital.

-Our goal is to ensure that ongoing investment requirements are financed from the operating cash flow.
-Other investment projects should be financed from new and additional debt to achieve a constant stabilization or improvement in the UCL's costs of capital.
 Owing in particular to our current investment climate and the effects of the lingering liquidity problem on the financial markets as well, we are pursuing the target of maintaining the gearing ratio at a realistic level.
 If justified by special financing reasons or special market circumstances, we can rise above this level for an appropriate period.